JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 knew best.
 Nothing he did succeeded -- every attempt he made to right the wrongs of the world made him miserable and made everyone else angry.

-Lawrence knew about humans, so he knew about this: this was the exact profile of the people in the Order.
+Batman knew about humans, so he knew about this: this was the exact profile of the people in the Order.
 Normally he would have taken the subway home.
 It was forty blocks to his place, and he didn't get around so well anymore.
 Plus there was the rain and the wind.